 It is the responsibility of every employee, professional staff members, executives and directors to report any known instances of or reasonable suspicions of any violation of applicable state or federal law, ethical standards or Facility's policies, including the code of conduct and standards of conduct contained in this Manual.
 To report a suspected violation, an individual is required to notify, either verbally or in writing, the Compliance Officer or the individual's immediate supervisor, if an employee or professional staff member.
-Any supervisory staff personnel receiving a report of a suspected violation is required to immediately notify the Compliance Officer.
-If the suspected violation involves the employee's immediate supervisor, the employee should make the report directly to the Compliance Officer.
+Any supervisory staff personnel receiving a report of a suspected violation involves the employee's immediate supervisor, the employee should make the report directly to the Compliance Officer.
 If the suspected violation involves the Compliance Officer, the report should be made directly to Facility's administrator or a member of the Compliance Committee.
 An individual may make a report of a suspected violation anonymously.
 Failure to report a suspected violation may result in disciplinary action.